 What is Pohela Boishakh / Bangla New Year?

 Bengali New Year is referred to in Bengali as “New Year” (Bengali: নববর্ষ Nôbobôrsho, from Sanskrit Nava(new) Barṣha(year) or “First of Boishakh” (Bengali: পহেলা বৈশাখ Pôhela Boishakh.
-Nobo means new and Borsho means year.
-In Bengali, Pohela stands for ‘first’ and Baishakh is first month of Bengali calendar.
+Nobo means new, and Borsho means year.
+In Bengali, Pohela stands for ‘first,’ and Baishakh is the first month of the Bengali calendar.

-Bengali New Year (Bengali: নববর্ষ) or Pahela Boishakh (পহেলা বৈশাখ) is the first day of the Bengali calendar, celebrated in both Bangladesh and West Bengal, and in Bengali communities in Assam, Tripura and Odisha and all over India as well where the Bengali community arises.
+Bengali New Year (Bengali: নববর্ষ) or Pahela Boishakh (পহেলা বৈশাখ) is the first day of the Bengali calendar, celebrated in both Bangladesh and West Bengal and in Bengali communities in Assam, Tripura, and Odisha and all over India as well where the Bengali community arises.
 It coincides with the New Year’s Days of numerous Southern Asian calendars.
 Poila Boishakh connects all ethnic Bengalis irrespective of religious and regional differences.
 In India, in West Bengal and Assam, it is a public (state) holiday and is publicly celebrated in mid-April.
-In Bangladesh, it is a national holiday celebrated around 14 April according to the official amended calendar designed by the Bangla Academy.
+Bangladesh is a national holiday celebrated around 14 April according to the official amended calendar designed by the Bangla Academy.